-We’d rather take the cheaper cabins and be able to sail twice as much, since the ritzier cabins sometimes more than double the cost of some of the cheaper cabins.
-For instance, we recently booked a ocean-view cabin for five days.
+We’d rather take the cheaper cabins and be able to sail twice as much, since the ritzier cabins are sometimes more than double the cost of some of the more affordable ones.
+For instance, we recently booked an ocean-view cabin for five days.
 It cost us $269 per person.
 A junior suite, meanwhile, costs $563 per person.

 If you’re a big soda drinker, the prices on cruise ships may change your mind.
-On Carnival, a glass of soda will set you back $1.95.
+On Carnival, for example, a glass of soda will set you back $1.95.
 And often, the glass won’t even hold a whole 12-oz can.
-But Carnival allows each passenger to bring on one 12-pack of soda.
+But Carnival’s liquor and beverage policy allows each passenger to bring on up to one 12-pack of soda.
 Even if you pay $4.99 for a 12-pack at the store, it will save you almost $22 for every 12 sodas that your family consumes.

 6. Skip the Casino

+If you want to have a cheap cruise, avoid the slots.
 Gambling is a huge money-maker for cruise ships.
 The slots are tighter, and many card games have rules that favor the house more than usual.
-The decreased odds combined with the festive vacation mood often results in you losing more money than you would at a casino on land.
+The decreased odds combined with the festive vacation mood often result in you losing more money than you would at a casino on land.

-Cruising is a blast — we love it.
+Cruises are a blast — we love them.
 We simply skip out on some of the extras and enjoy the free stuff so that we can cruise more often.
 Even if you don’t want to go on another cruise, you can put your savings toward a different vacation down the road.